thmuggleton/tutorials-for-tired-eyes/README.md

 organisation or individual.

-The presence of a trademark, a trading name, or the name of an individual does not necessarily imply endorsement of associated organisations or individuals by this website or its author.
+The presence of a trademark, a trading name, or the name of an individual does not imply endorsement of associated organisations or individuals by this website or its author.

+The presence of a link to an external website does not imply endorsement of the author or the content of that website, or the views expressed on that website, by this website or the author of this website.

 The views expressed on this website are those of the author alone and do not represent the views of any organisation with which this website or its author